JetZhouUWO/Western-Data-Science-Solution-Workshops/README.md

 ## Intermediate Python Workshop: EDA, Statistical Testing and Introduction to Machine Learning

 This workshop is designed for intermediate Python programmers.
 It provides practical knowledge on Exploratory Data Analysis (EDA), statistical testing, and a brief introduction to machine learning.

+The workshop materials include:

+- Techniques for EDA and data cleaning using Python.
+- Implementation of traditional statistical models like ANOVA and T-Test using Python.
+- A brief introduction to machine learning with Python.